frostice482/balatro-imm/README.md

 - `ignore`: Disables imm's early error handling
 - `nodisable`: Only list detected mods

+### `disableFlavor`

+Disables flavor text.

+### `disableSafetyWarning`

+Disables safety warning.

+### `noUpdateUnreleasedMods`

+If a mod does not have any release, don't update it from latest commit.

+### `noAutoDownloadUnreleasedMods`

+If a mod does not have any release, don't automatically download it as a dependency it from latest commit.

 ### `httpsThreads`

 Specifies maximum number of HTTPS thread to create.
 Defaults to 6